-How to take a bearing: navigate the wilderness with confidence, no matter the conditions
+How to take a bearing: navigate the backcountry with confidence

 Knowing how to take a bearing is crucial knowledge when navigating in wilderness areas or in challenging conditions.
 Using your map and compass, a bearing enables you to venture in the correct direction with confidence, even if you can’t see more than a meter in front of you.